-Next exercise is to be submitted by e-mail to: amira.zaki@uni-ulm.de by 27.05.13 by 10:00.
+Next exercise is to be submitted by e-mail to: daniel.gall@uni-ulm.de by 21.05.14 by 10:00.

-Exercise 7 (Structure Sharing).
-Write a CHR program which produces automatically the extra rules generated by structure sharing of exercise#6 for any TRS rule during translation.
+Exercise 7 (Structure Sharing, Bonus).
+Write a CHR program which produces automatically the extra rules generated by structure sharing of exercise 6 for any TRS rule during translation.